AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 therefore a non-zero partial derivatives of its components.
 In

-addition, A i , k is not
+addition, Ai , k is not

 transformed as a tensor, because the difference between the